BBC Sportsday

 BBC Sportsday is a sports news programme produced by the BBC and is shown on BBC News.
 It is broadcast up to 12 times daily from Monday-Thursday, 11 times daily on Friday and twice daily at the weekend.
 The programme provides the news, results and action from major sports events around the world.

-In the United Kingdom, it is broadcast as the same name of the programme, weekdays at 13:30, 18:30, 22:30 weekends at 13:15, 18:30 and 19:30, following the main news bulletins on BBC One.
-There is also a shorter bulletin simulcast on BBC Two, and the news channel (both internationally and UK) at 11:45 and on news channel (both internationally and UK) 14:45.
+In the United Kingdom, it was broadcast as the same name of the programme, weekdays at 13:30, 18:30, 22:30 weekends at 13:15, 18:30 and 19:30, following the main news bulletins on BBC One.
+There was also a shorter bulletin simulcast on BBC Two, and the news channel (both internationally and UK) at 11:45 and on news channel (both internationally and UK) 14:45.

 From 13 June 2011, three more bulletins were added to provide more news content for viewers in the UK overnight and in the Asia-Pacific region in the mornings.
 They are shown as part of the BBC's Newsday, these are simulcast on BBC One, airing at 45 past the hour between 01:45 and 04:45 UK Time.

 Until April 2023 it was known as BBC Sport Today.
-Then on 26 June 2023, it became BBC Sportsday as BBC News and BBC World News merger.
+Then on 26 June 2023, it became BBC Sportsday after the BBC News and BBC World News merger.

 In March 2025, the BBC announced its intention to cancel Sportsday as part of a reform to its sports coverage.
 From August 2025, all sport bulletins have been simplified under BBC Sport brand.